UnivaCorporation/urb-k8s/README.md

 ### Run Mesos framework from outside of the kubernetes cluster

 URB service can be accessable from outside of the cluster on port `30379`.
 In the development environment with minikube URB URI can be retrieved with: `minikube service urb-master --format "urb://{{.IP}}:{{.Port}}"`.
-It is crucial to have framework runtime installed on the same paths inside and outside of kubernetes cluster as well as to have same URB related paths (`LD_LIBRARY_PATH`, `MESOS_NATIVE_JAVA_LIBRARY`) properly set.
+It is crucial to have framework runtime installed on the same paths inside and outside of kubernetes cluster as well as to have URB related paths (`LD_LIBRARY_PATH`, `MESOS_NATIVE_JAVA_LIBRARY`) properly set.
 Since URB executor runner relies on `/opt` path possibly mounted to the persistent volume, it can be used as a base for the frameworks installation outside of the kubernetes cluster.

 ## Run C++ and Python example frameworks